Not Your Typical Hero - Sarah Shendy's Passion and Mission of Empowerment

 One of her professors told her she'd make a great police officer since she had excellent communication skills, was compassionate, and loved working with people.
 That professor was also in charge of the Kent State Police Academy, and once enrolled, Shendy found her passion.

 Shendy spoke with us about her career decision, and how she's weaved her personal experiences into her roles as a police officer and a recruiter.
-She also has gotten to do something most of us only dream about.
+She has also gotten to do something most of us only dream about.
 She has thrown out the first pitch at a Cleveland Indians baseball game.

 Q: How have your differences become an asset to your job in law enforcement?

 Sarah Shendy: My differences have become an asset to law enforcement and allowed me to better serve my department and community in many ways.
-Having cultural knowledge, religious awareness, and speaking the Arabic language has allowed me to help others, mostly victims, navigate through the justice system and educating them on what to expect next in the process.
-I have been able to interpret and translated official documents, text messages, voicemails, social media posts, and inmate phone calls to better assist police departments in bringing justice to victims of crime.
+Having cultural knowledge, religious awareness, and speaking the Arabic language has allowed me to help others, mostly victims, navigate through the justice system and educate them on what to expect next in the process.
+I have been able to interpret and translate official documents, text messages, voicemails, social media posts, and inmate phone calls to better assist police departments in bringing justice to victims of crime.
 I have also been able to relate and establish relationships with families that have encountered traumatic and unfortunate circumstances through commonalities that we share.
 Stepping into a home and recognizing religious art or greeting them in a language they speak instantly shatters any fear present and helps establish trust.

 Q: What advice do you have for those considering a career in law enforcement?